|English Policy 2021|

 - Making sure that learning is personalised as much as possible to meet the needs of individual children.

-- Implementing the Twinkl Handwriting scheme from as early as the Early Years (if appropriate) to include flicks for joining letters.
+- Implementing the Twinkl Handwriting scheme from KS1 to include flicks for joining letters, then cursive writing from Year 2.

 - Giving the children the opportunity to read for pleasure through the use of our well-stocked school library.